mdehtisham/mdehtisham/README.md

 - 👋 Hi, I’m @mdehtisham
 - 👀 I’m interested in HTML, CSS, JavaScript, TypeScript, Angular and React.
-- 🌱 I’m currently learning Angular and React
+- 🌱 I’m a UI developer with around 2.5years of experience.
 - 📫 You can reach me on:
           LinkedIn: https://www.linkedin.com/in/mdehtisham/
           Github: https://github.com/mdehtisham